As a producer or a songwriter, if you want to get into music business, you need to start a music publishing company.

 Other countries will have similar options, so those are your two choices.

-My personal recommendation, which is what I did, is you create a business name.
+The best recommendation, which is what most people do, is you create a business name.
 Corporations and LLC require a structure that would be far too complicated for your needs at the moment.
-All you need is a business name, separate from your personal name, under which you will be conducting business.
+All you need is a business name (or “fictitious business-name statement”), separate from your personal name, under which you will be conducting business.

 If your music publishing company ever happens to expand to the point of requiring paid staff, with all the fun tax stuff that that requires, then you’re free to change to a corporation or LLC in the future.